ferdiunal/ferdiunal/README.md

 ### Hi there 👋

-First of all, I am a good father and a good husband.
-I am hardworking, I love coding, I am ambitious and reckless.
-I like electronics.
-I have good experience in Web3.
-I specialize in creating SaaS structures.
-I also have expertise in Laravel, Filamentphp.
-On the Node Js side, I have good experience in Fastify, Next Js and Nest Js, EthersJs.
-Subsequently, I have experience in React Js, Vue Js, EthersJS and Tailwindcss on the front end.
+Besides being a good father and husband to my family, I am a hardworking and disciplined software developer.
+I love software development and have mastered a number of important technologies.
+In particular, I have extensive experience with libraries such as **Laravel**, **Filamentphp**, **Node.js**, **Fastify**, **Next.js** and **Tailwind CSS**.
+I also have expertise in SaaS structures.
+Recently, I have been developing Web3 based projects in the company I work for.